gabrielelana/emacs-nes/README.md

 I was able to integrate [retro.el](https://github.com/gabrielelana/retro.el) and obtained a significant (10x) speed up but it wasn't enough to make it playable.

-Then the journey begun to make it correct and performant as possible.
+Then the journey begun to make it as correct and performant as possible.

 ## Self-Promotion